Adam’s Rib (1949) dir. George Cukor

 w/ Edward Everett Horton, Maude Eburne, Esther Ralston, Laura La Plante, Patsy Ruth Miller, Spencer Charters

-During Hollywood’s short-lived ‘pansy craze’ of the early 1930s, no sissy was more famous than E.E.
-Horton.
-A nervous, verbose type, he was not the kind to get the girl or even show interest in her.
+At the time of a short-lived ‘pansy craze’ in the early 1930s, if not a direct part of this club scene trend, E.E.
+Horton was well-known as an onscreen sissy, on par with Franklin Pangborn.
+A nervous, verbose type, Horton was not the kind to get the girl or even show interest in her.
 Lonely Wives is an exception—kind of.
 Here he plays two roles.
-First we meet Dickie, a famous lawyer who’s known to chronically cheat on his wife.
+First we meet Dickie, a famous lawyer who is known to chronically cheat on his wife.
 Next comes along Zero, an impersonator who plays Dickie in a vaudeville act.
 Confusion ensues, of course.
 What’s interesting about this movie, touted as pre-Code and risqué, is how Horton spends much of his onscreen time evading sex with women.
-His humor sparkles most with Eburne (Ruggles of Red Gap, Party Wire, Vivacious Lady) as his doting, scheming mother-in-law.
+His humor sparkles most with Maude Eburne (Ruggles of Red Gap, Party Wire, Vivacious Lady) as his doting, scheming mother-in-law.
 The Gay Divorcee (1934) would further Horton’s career, a character named Egbert ‘Pinky’ Fitzgerald.
 Some viewers might recognize him as the narrator of Fractured Fairy Tales (1959-60).
-Try YouTube: Lonely Wives.

 Look Who’s Laughing (1941) dir.
 Allan Dwan